CarmVarriale/ExamManager/README.md

 - [x] Provide a comprehensive example of database files, with at least three questions per type per topic
 - [x] Simplify and coordinate topic labels
 - [ ] Modify ExamManager to allow selecting a databases, points and structure files
+- [ ] Modify assembling algorithm to mutually exlude questions with the same title
 - [ ] Store a way to understand the solution procedure in one string (example: correct choice, python code for numerical calculation, reasoning for true/false)
 - [ ] Create a grading grid to assign different points to different types of numerical questions.
 For example: straightforward solution process should be worth less than inverse solution process, or one that requires a more complex derivations where certain things simplify.